-"[My therapist] helped clarified a lot of things for me.
-I believe in psychology, I don't like to say my [problems] but [this program] did help me."
-Participants' depression symptoms significantly decreased.
+- "[My therapist] helped clarified a lot of things for me.
+I didn't believe in psychology, I don't like to say my [problems] but [this program] did help me." - "We built a great relationship, and I felt comfortable discussing my personal needs.
+I have learned strategies that help me to cope with what I am going through now." - "The program helped me to change my way of thinking so as not to let problems affect me.

-didn't

-"We built a great relationship, and I felt comfortable personal needs.
-I have learned strategies that help me to cope going through now."

-discussing my with what I am

-"The program helped me to change my way of thinking so as not to let problems affect me.
 I am more better.
 It is the first time that I get help and if I would recommend it or other people who need it."